Dark Ages Campaign Acts #3 & #4 Recap

 Debra 9 HP

 We also killed a group of bandits with help from our wolf pack.
-To prevent the wolves from turning on us, we let them eat the bandits.
 The wolves allow us to get to the monastery ahead of schedule which marks the end of this session.

-Side note: What makes this session important is how my boyfriend was crucial to the story.
-As Muglupus, he rolled critically, so our characters could befriend the wolves.
-Earlier, my boyfriend had made a comment about how he wasn’t sure if DnD was “his thing.”
-I have never seen my boyfriend so excited to have a virtual wolf in the game.
-I thought it was cute, but also showed him how fun DnD can be.
+As a side note, what makes this session important is how my boyfriend was crucial to the story.
+As Muglupus, he rolled well, so our characters could befriend the wolves.
+My boyfriend was so excited about it, I thought it was cute.

 Act #4 Fighting with Frost Giants

 Our group goes to investigate and it seems Rose’s cottage has been burned to the ground.
-There seems to be no survivors.
 Deep in the ground seems to be footprints from her cottage leading north.
-As we circle back to the monastery (without the light tablet from Lake Constance), we find Rose was able to make it back to the monastery.
-She describes her ordeal of being attacked by 20 barbarians.
-I’m not sure how she was able to make it out of there?
-In our next session, we will try to secure the light tablet and establish whether or not we will keep the tablets safe or give them to the monks for safe keeping.
+As we circle back to the monastery (without the light tablet from Lake Constance), we reunite with Rose as she was able to make it back to the monastery.
+In our next session, we will try to secure the light tablet and establish whether or not we will keep the tablets safe or give them to the monks for safekeeping

 6 thoughts on “Dark Ages Campaign Acts #3 & #4 Recap